acfrery/Grading-Reproducibility-in-Remote-Sensing-Articles/README.md

 Position Paper for the J-STARS Special Issue on Reproducible Research in Remote Sensing

-This repository contains a paper to be submitted to J-STARS.
+This repository contains a paper submitted to the J-STARS (IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing) Special Issue on Reproducibility Replicability in Remote Sensing Research.
 We present a proposal for a badging system that acknowledges reproducibility and replicability in Remote Sensing research reports.

 The repository can be cloned, for contents and structure, or copied as a template.
 This template implements the suggested structure for a reproducible research paper repository.